-High Atomic Number (High-Z) Chemistry with Laboratory XAS X-ray Absorption Spectroscopy (XAS) is a powerful technique used to study chemical states and the coordination environment of elements of interest.
-In recent years, laboratory XAS has become commercially available but many systems struggle with high energy XAS at >12 keV.
-In this application note, we demonstrate Sigray QuantumLeap H2000's outstanding performance for high energy XAS with a Zirconium sample at 17998 eV.
-This white paper will review high energy performance of Sigray QuantumLeap XAS
+High Atomic Number (High-Z) Chemistry with Laboratory XAS X-ray Absorption Spectroscopy (XAS) is a powerful technique used to study the chemical states and coordination environment of elements of interest.
+In recent years, laboratory XAS has become commercially available, but many systems struggle with high-energy XAS at >12 keV.
+In this application note, we demonstrate Sigray QuantumLeap H2000's outstanding performance for high-energy XAS with a Zirconium sample at 17,998 eV.
+This white paper will review high energy performance of Sigray QuantumLeap XAS.

-5750 Imhoff Drive, Suite I Concord, CA 94520 USA P: +1-925-446-4183 www.sigray.com info@sigray.com High Atomic Number (High-Z) Chemistry with Laboratory XAS Author: Dr. Srivatsan Seshadri, Dr. Yiyao Tian, Sylvia Lewis | Sigray, Inc. Background: X-ray Absorption Spectroscopy (XAS) is a powerful technique used to study chemical states and the coordination environment of elements of interest.
-In recent years, laboratory XAS has become commercially available but many systems struggle in performance for high energy XAS at >12 keV because of increasing sagittal error for Johann-based geometries at high energies.
+5500 E 2nd Street Benicia, CA 94510 USA P: +1-925-446-4183 www.sigray.com info@sigray.com High Atomic Number (High-Z) Chemistry with Laboratory XAS Author: Dr. Srivatsan Seshadri, Dr. Yiyao Tian, Sylvia Lewis | Sigray, Inc. Background: X-ray Absorption Spectroscopy (XAS) is a powerful technique used to study the chemical states and coordination environments of elements of interest.
+In recent years, laboratory XAS has become commercially available, but many systems struggle with high-energy XAS performance at >12 keV due to increasing sagittal errors for Johann-based geometries.
 This is problematic because many important catalysts (Pt and Zr) and actinides (U, Pu, Th, etc.) have L and K edges in the range between 12 and 25 keV (see Fig. 1).
-Novel Approach: Sigray QuantumLeap XAS Sigray's QuantumLeap[TM] x-ray absorption spectroscopy (XAS) product line represents the first laboratory XAS instruments with synchrotron-like capabilities.
-The QuantumLeap product line features multiple patented technologies, including its: - ultrahigh brightness x-ray source technology, - acquisition approach, and - system design.

-The Sigray QuantumLeap H-series is optimally designed for a wide operating energy range between 4.5 and 25 keV.
-In particular, its high energy capabilities between 12 and 25 keV are critical for a wide range of catalysis and nuclear applications.
+Novel Approach: Sigray QuantumLeap XAS Sigray's QuantumLeapTM x-ray absorption spectroscopy (XAS) product line represents the first laboratory XAS instruments with synchrotron-like capabilities.
+The QuantumLeap product line features multiple patented technologies, including its: - ultrahigh brightness x-ray source technology - acquisition approach - system design The Sigray QuantumLeap H-series is optimally designed for a wide operating energy range between 4.5 and 25 keV.
+In particular, its high-energy capabilities between 12 and 25 keV are critical for a wide range of catalysis and nuclear applications.

 Figure 1: Periodic table of elements, with elements having L and K edges between 12 keV and 25 keV colored.
 K edges are colored in green and L edges are colored in teal.
-Experiments and Results In this report, we applied the Sigray QuantumLeap[TM] to a Zr foil of 7.5 μm to demonstrate its capabilities for high energy XANES (X-ray Absorption Near Edge Spectroscopy) and EXAFS (Extended X-ray Absorption Fine Structure).
+Experiments and Results In this report, we applied the Sigray QuantumLeapTM to a Zr foil of 7.5 μ m to demonstrate its capabilities for high-energy XANES (X-ray Absorption Near Edge Spectroscopy) and EXAFS (Extended X-ray Absorption Fine Structure).
 Method Using QuantumLeap's intuitive software interface, the Zr K-edge was selected from a periodic table of elements.
 The system automatically selected the appropriate crystal: a cylindrically curved Johansson crystal Ge (800).
-Spectrum with the energy from 17.8 - 18.7 keV (wavenumber k=~13 Å-1) was acquired in about 7 hours (see Figure 2).
-XAS data were processed and analyzed using Athena and Artemis programs of the IFEFFIT package [1].
-Results and Discussion Quantitative analysis of Zr K-edge EXAFS was performed by fitting theoretical EXAFS spectra to the experimental data in R-space to obtain the structure parameters (see Table 1), including the coordination number N, the bond distance R, and the disorder factor σ^2 .
+A spectrum with energy ranging from 17.8 - 18.7 keV (wavenumber k=~13 Å-1) was acquired in approximately 7 hours (see Figure 2).
+XAS data were processed and analyzed using the Athena and Artemis programs of the IFEFFIT package [1].
+Results and Discussion Quantitative analysis of Zr K-edge EXAFS was performed by fitting theoretical EXAFS spectra to the experimental data in R-space to obtain the structural parameters (see Table 1), including the coordination number N, the bond distance R, and the disorder factor σ^2 .
 The scattering contributions from the shortest Zr-Zr bond of 3.21 Å are included.
-The correlation between the bond length and disordering factors between synchrotron and QuantumLeap data is excellent.
+The correlation between bond length and disorder factors obtained from synchrotron and QuantumLeap data is excellent.
 The error bars of all parameters are small, demonstrating the reliability of the results.
-Summary We have demonstrated that laboratory XAS through Sigray QuantumLeap[TM] can provide synchrotron-like performance for high energy XAS analysis.
-By using well-established software, measurements of a Zr foil were transformed into quantitative results (bond distance, coordination number, and local atomic disorder).
+Summary We have demonstrated that laboratory XAS using the Sigray QuantumLeap $^{\text{TM}}$ can provide synchrotron-like performance for high-energy XAS analysis.
+By using well-established software, measurements of a Zr foil were converted into quantitative results, including bond distance, coordination number, and local atomic disorder.